AlexandreCarlton/dotfiles/systemd/.config/systemd/user/README.md

    - groups up everything needed to set up a working, graphical desktop.
    - Generally, a service should have "WantedBy=desktop.target", unless it is a special unit.
    - Requires display-server.target and wants window-manager.service.
- - display-server.target (active as soon as Xorg is ready to accept incoming connections)
+ - display-server.target
+   - Not an actual target but an alias; either x11.target or wayland.target is aliased to this.
+Each has:
+     - A socket (x11.socket), launched before the target to ensure services launched after the target work.
+     - At least one implementation service (xorg.service), which is aliased to the protocol target (x11.service).
-   - active as soon as the server is ready to accept connections
+   - Active as soon as the display-server is ready to accept incoming connections
-   - if you need the server up for a service, include "After=display-server.target"
+   - If you need the server up for a service, include "After=display-server.target"
-   - If enabled, xorg.socket is launched before this; so this will be ready only if xorg.socket is.
-Note that if not enabled, "Before=" in xorg.socket won't do anything.
  - window-manager.service
    - An alias for a given window manager service (e.g. bspwm.service).
    - Having an alias means only one window-manager may be active (I think).